SmithTheGreat/FPLAI/Results.md

 This log tracks my Fantasy Premier League performance across each gameweek of the 2025–26 season.
+For context,there were 13,107,732 total players of Fantasy Premier League during the 2025-2026 season.
 For every gameweek, I record:
 - The gameweek number and dates
 - The average points scored by all managers